Uninett/Howitz/README.rst

 Tip for quickly setting up an extensive config file:

     Check out the `Example config-file for development`_ section.
-Make sure config file is appropriate for production, see `Config file for production`_.
+Make sure the config file is appropriate for production, see `Config file for production`_.

 Always use an installed howitz.